AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 5 of 5).md

 # Create a thread
 thread = client.beta.threads.create()
 ```
+**_NOTE: A thread is a conversation session between an assistant and a user.
+Threads simplify application development by storing message history and truncating it when the conversation gets too long for the model’s context length._**

 We can now initialize the thread and send our instructions to the Azure OpenAI Assistant for evaluation.